AlessioCasco/AWS-CSA-2019-study-notes/10K_Overview/README.md

 ## Network & Content Delivery

-* Route 53 for Amazon DNS servers and VBC's for virtual cloud
+* Route 53 for Amazon DNS servers, VPC's for virtual cloud and CloudFront for CDN's